MultiCraft/repixture/manual_generator/content/manual.md

 ![Inventory menu](./assets/images/screenshots/inventory_basic.png)

 The inventory screen is organized in <span class="concept">pages</span>.
 The tabs on the left side, shown on the screenshot at the number (1), let you switch the page.
-The screenshot shows that we’re on the Crafting page right now.
+The tab highlighted in green indicates the current tab.
+On this screenshot, we’re on the Crafting page.

 Some pages, like the Crafting page, show your inventory (2).
 The inventory is where you store and move your items.
 The top row represents your hotbar, i.e. the items you can actually use while exploring the world.